nadiamariduena/python-intro-2024-privat/z_R-A-W-X.md

 - When you write to a file in Python, the data is often buffered in memory before being physically written to the file on disk.

+- 🔴 If you do not close the file properly using **close()**, the buffered data may not be written to the disk.